 Table of Contents

-Are you looking to have your mugshot removed from search engines such as Google, Bing, and/or Yahoo?
+Are you looking to have your mugshot removed from Google, Bing, and/or Yahoo?
 You have come to the right place, over the past decade Erase Mugshots has successfully helped over 100,000 individuals remove their unwanted mugshots from Google images as well as any unwarranted or negative links on the first several pages of Google.

 Mugshot removals are real and very possible, however, you should be wise about which company you decide to select or who performs your removal request.